 Permanent survey mark coordinates

-Survey Mark details ordered from Property Location Browser (PLB) and SAILIS now report MGA2020 coordinates of permanent survey marks (PSMs).
-PLB should be used as the primary search tool for PSMs mark details as the report contains additional fields to the SAILIS survey mark report.
+Survey Mark details ordered from the South Australian Property and Planning Atlas (SAPPA) and SAILIS report MGA2020 coordinates and other details of permanent survey marks (PSMs).
+SAPPA should be used as the primary search tool for PSMs mark details as the report contains additional fields to the SAILIS survey mark report.

 The positional uncertainty (PU) of MGA2020 coordinates is now reported with the survey mark details.
 PU of coordinates is calculated from the National network adjustment to provide an indication of the accuracy of the coordinates compared to the reference datum (GDA2020).
 Some PSM coordinates will have a null PU assigned to them as their coordinates are classified as order 9 and are not in the National adjustment.
 New orders have been assigned to survey marks to align with their coordinate’s PU, however the PU is the primary indicator of the accuracy of the coordinates.